 Now, using a dropper, squeeze or tap a tiny amount of rubbing alcohol onto a coloured egg, and watch what happens!

 How cool is that?

 Isn’t it fascinating to watch the colours blur and blend together?
-Doesn’t it look like tie-dye?!
+It looks just like tie-dye doesn’t it?